This unit will provide the opportunity for candidates to:

 Learning and teaching methods

-This unit takes a blended learning approach requiring attendance at workshops, the completion of structured self-managed learning tasks together with relevant practice-based experience.
+This unit takes a blended learning approach requiring attendance at workshops, the completion of structured self-managed learning tasks, together with relevant practice-based experience.
 Workshops introduce the unit and offer opportunities for small and large group work to facilitate critically reflective discussion and encourage theory to practice links to be made.
-Twelve hours of contact time is provided in the workshops with students expected to undertake a large proportion of self-managed activities and research to support, personalise and extend their learning.
+Twelve hours of contact time is provided in the workshops with students expected to undertake a large proportion of self-managed activities and research to support, extend and personalise their learning.

 Work-based experiential learning is an essential element of the process, with candidates normally required to be involved in organising, teaching and assessing professional learners whilst undertaking the unit under the supervision of University prepared supervisors and mentors.

 This course is for Social Workers only